best-practice-and-impact/govcookiecutter/README.md

 #### Anaconda interpreter

 If you are using [Anaconda or `conda`](https://www.anaconda.com/), following their [documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to set up a conda environment.

 ## Creating a new project

-To create a new project using this template, in the folder where you want your project to be located, run the following code in your terminal:
+To create a new project using this template, in the folder where you want your project to be located, run the following code in your terminal/shell/console:

 ```shell script
 cookiecutter https://github.com/ukgovdatascience/govcookiecutter